Saahir999/DQN-Reinforcement---Car/README.md

-9. Q value chosen using softmax
+9. Best Q value chosen using softmax
 10. Output is moving forward or turning in either direction -> 3 outputs to choose from

 #TODO